 Clearleft has been working on a professional development framework to share with the UX Design community.
-Here’s how, and why, we’ve arrived at something we hope is potentially valuable to your design team.
+Here's how, and why, we've arrived at something we hope is potentially valuable to you or your design team.

 With all this in mind, we've been busy mulling and musing over how we can codify what it means to progress at Clearleft.

 The first challenge of any measurement framework is ensuring there is a focus on what is meaningful.
 As Drucker (may or may not have) said "What gets measured gets done".
 Essentially as we were aware that a measurement framework would have an impact on behaviour, encouraging the right behaviours and discouraging the wrong ones would be critical.

 Clearleft is a place where collective values and behaviours are intrinsic to our way of working and continued success as a design studio.
 And moreso than any other company I've worked for or with, IMHO.
 When deciding on what to measure, and indeed what to ignore, we therefore felt it important to find a way to wrap up an expression of our values into the framework.

 A number of overarching themes within these values felt appropriate to measure as core skills, namely Communication, Problem solving, and Empathy.

 Participate and facilitate collaborative group activities and/or workshops with colleagues or clients.